nicorac/bcr-gui/README.md

 ## Requirements

 BCR-GUI needs **BCR v.1.49** (or newer) to work at its best, because it needs the new [JSON call metadata](https://github.com/chenxiaolong/BCR/issues/380) feature to extract and show detailed call info in its call list.
-In case of missing JSON file (eg. recordings done before 1.49), BCR-GUI tries to extract call data from its filename.
+In case of missing JSON file (eg. recordings done before 1.49 or using another recording app), BCR-GUI will parse filename to extract call data.
+You can customize the format of the filename being parsed.

 ## Permissions